pruksmhc/HELPq/README.md

 To configure login, edit `private/config.json`.
 Alternatively, you can configure login using the environment variables listed in `app.json` (this is especially useful when using Heroku).

+You can also configure login by creating users.
+Do this by logging in as Admin (current default username is admin and default password is hunter2) and navigating to the User Creation page.

 In `private/config.json` (or the corresponding environment variables), provide the appropriate application id/secret combinations for either Facebook or Github authentication, or choose to disable them.

 #### Branding